 The Building Control Act and the Town and City Planning Act regulate development, construction, and the permissible uses of land in different zones.
 This zoning regime is specified in greater detail through ministerial regulations issued under the above-mentioned laws.
-Additional restrictions on the use of real estate can originate from environmental laws, such as the Nature Reserve Act or the Forest Act.
+Additional restrictions on the use of real estate can originate from environmental laws, such as the Enhancement and Conservation of National Environmental Quality Act or the Forest Act.